SettRaziel/ruby_visualization/README.md

 -m             process the file <filename> containing meta data -i <index>     shows the dataset at index, if index lies within
                [1,2, ..., number of datasets]
+-a, --all      prints all possible datasets of a dataseries with
+               a pause between the output of every dataset.
 ```

 ##Meta data format (in single line):